Rock 'n' Roll Solutions to the Hubble Tension: Cosmological Analysis

 \subsection{Datasets}

-In our cosmological analysis, we use the following datasets: \begin{itemize} \item {\bf Planck}: We use the Planck 2015\footnote{The 2018 likelihood is not yet publicly available.} CMB temperature and polarization likelihoods \cite{Aghanim:2015xee} for both low-$\ell$ and high-$\ell$, including all nuisance parameters and using the same prior distributiona as in the Planck analysis \cite{planck15} for those.
+In our cosmological analysis, we use the following datasets\footnote{These datasets were the latest available at the time the analysis was performed.}: \begin{itemize} \item {\bf Planck}: We use the Planck 2015 CMB temperature and polarization likelihoods \cite{Aghanim:2015xee} for both low-$\ell$ and high-$\ell$, including all nuisance parameters and using the same prior distributiona as in the Planck analysis \cite{planck15} for those.
 We also include the Planck lensing likelihood \cite{plancklens}.

 \item {\bf BAO}: We include baryon acoustic oscillation (BAO) measurements from the CMASS and LOWZ galaxy samples of the Baryon Oscillation Spectroscopic Survey (BOSS) DR12 \cite{Alam:2016hwk}.
 These include both line-of-sight and transverse BAO measurements, as well as constraints on the growth of structure through the parameter $f\sigma_8$.
 We shall refer to these datasets as high-$z$ BAO.
 We also include low-$z$ BAO measurements from the 6dF Galaxy Survey \cite{BAO1} and from the Main Galaxy Sample (MGS) of SDSS \cite{BAO3}.